-There are many facts that are implicated in the introduction of stem cells as a common treatment.
-First, health authorities such as the FDA, who grant approval for a new therapy, must be satisfied that a new treatment is safe and works.
-Investigations take a long time even when results are positive and objective, today many therapies are in the last step: Clinical Trials, patients are being followed over the time and investigations must be concluded in order to have FDA approval.
+There are many barriers that need to be addressed before stem cells are introduced as a common treatment.
+First, health authorities such as the FDA, a governing body that grants approval for a new therapy, must be satisfied that a new treatment is safe and effective.
+Clinical trials take a long time even when results are positive.
+Many stem cell therapies are in the final step but clinical trials must be concluded before stem cell treatments receive FDA approval.
 Second, regenerative medicine treatments tend to be very expensive because of the need of special production facilities and highly skilled staff.
 With health budgets limited in many countries, high costs are a barrier to making this therapy a reality.
 Scientist are thinking of ways that regenerative medicine products can be made more affordable and cost-effective.
-Some times is just a matter of where you decide to receive treatment.
+Sometimes it is just a matter of where you decide to receive treatment.
 In the US for example, stem cell therapy costs twice as much as treatments offered in Costa Rica.
-The Stem Cells Transplant Institute offer high quality therapies at a much lower price than many other countries.
+The Stem Cells Transplant Institute offers high quality therapies at a much lower price than many other countries.

-These facts that we just mentioned often leads to a conflict between public expectation and the speed at which new treatments can be developed.
+The facts that we just mentioned, often lead to a conflict between public expectation and the speed at which new treatments can be developed.

-Regenerative medicine does have a track record of success.
-Prof. Cossu – from the Division of Cell and Matrix Biology & Regenerative Medicine at the University of Manchester in the United Kingdom –highlighted to Mdecial News Today the huge potential that regenerative medicine has.
+Regenerative medicine has a track record of success.
+Prof. Cossu, from the Division of Cell and Matrix Biology & Regenerative Medicine at the University of Manchester in the United Kingdom, –highlighted to Medical News Today, the huge potential that regenerative medicine has.
 He said, “From the first blood transfusion to bone marrow transplantation, cloning, development of viral vectors, Embryonic stem cells and, more recently, iPS (induced pluripotent stem cells), genome editing and organoids hold great promise for the future.”